Lisa Rainsberger

-Lisa Larsen Rainsberger, previously known as Lisa Larsen Weidenbach, (born May 7, 1961) is a distance runner.
+Lisa Larsen Rainsberger, previously known as Lisa Larsen Weidenbach, (born May 7, 1961) is a distance runner, swimmer, and triathlete.
+She is the only American woman to win both the Boston Marathon and Chicago Marathon.
+Rainsberger was a three-time alternate for the U.S. women’s marathon team at the Olympics, and also qualified for the Olympic trials in the 10,000 m and in swimming.
 She is a member of the University of Michigan Track and Field and Road Runners of America Halls of Fame.
-Her marathon times were among the top ten in the US in 1984 and 1987–1994.
-As of 2008, she was listed four times in the top 100 all-time US women's marathon performances, with a best time of 2:28:15.

 Early life

 While in high school in Battle Creek, Michigan, Rainsberger won competitions as a swimmer in the Individual Medley, qualifying for the 1980 Olympic Swimming trials, and later competed on scholarship as an All-American swimmer in college at the University of Michigan.
-She walked away from that scholarship to earn another as a collegiate runner and was a two-time All-American in track and cross country.
+Due to the 1980 Summer Olympics boycott, Rainsberger joined the track and cross country team and was a two-time All-American in track and cross country.

 Professional career

 In 1984, she ran the inaugural women's Olympic marathon trials where she finished fourth, missing a spot in the Olympic games.
 In 1985, she won the Boston Marathon in a time of 2:34:06.
-An American did not win the Boston Marathon again until 2018, 33 years later, when Desiree Linden ran to victory.
-Rainsberger finished first back-to-back in the Chicago Marathon in 1988 (2:29:17) and 1989 (2:28:15), something no American woman has repeated since.
-She had run in numerous other distance races on the track and road, in the United States and abroad (notably Japan's Hokkaido Marathon).
+An American did not win the Boston Marathon again until 2018.
+In 1988, Rainsberger finished fifth in the 10,000 m and fourth in the marathon at the Olympic Trials.
+Rainsberger won the Chicago Marathon back-to-back in 1988 (2:29:17) and 1989 (2:28:15).
+In 1989, Rainsberger also broke the national records in the 10-mile and 15k.
+In 1990, she was third in the London Marathon.
+In 1992, for the third time, she finished fourth in the marathon at the U.S. Olympic Trials.
+In 1996, she competed in her last marathon Olympic trials, finishing 19th.

-Rainsberger ended her 12-year career of professional competition after a final attempt to become a professional triathlete and training for the Olympics.
-She now focuses on her family and coaching.
-She coaches members of the Army's world class athlete program, and her daughter, Katie Rainsberger, who is a champion in her own right.
+Rainsberger transitioned to triathlon with the “sole goal” of qualifying for the 2000 Summer Olympics.
+She finished sixth at the USA Triathlon Pro National Championship in 1997.

+Rainsberger retired in 1998 due to injury and pregnancy.
+She has since become a coach, and has coached for the U.S. Army World Class Athlete Program and the U.S. Paralympic Track and Field team.